OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

             ...
 ```

+Note how the "paths" key implements a white- or blacklist of relative paths.
+Some apps, like Telegram do not implement any (`"paths": ["*"]`), allowing all possible paths.

 It will also verify the file for you and show the results (e.g. if it is not being properly served over HTTPS):

 ![`apple-app-site-association-file` Validation](Images/Chapters/0x06h/apple-app-site-association-file_validation.png)